Daily COVID-19 update: 14 new cases reported in Freeborn County - Albert Lea Tribune

 Daily COVID-19 update: 14 new cases reported in Freeborn County

-Freeborn County reported 14 new COVID-19 cases on Tuesday, increasing the county’s cumulative total to 1,710 cases.
+Freeborn County reported 14 new COVID-19 cases on Tuesday, in the daily update from local and state health officials.

-Information about the new cases and how many cases remain active have not yet been released.
+The county has now had 1,710 cases since the start of the pandemic, of which 164 are considered active cases, according to the Freeborn County Public Health Department.

+One new person is hospitalized, and there have now been 83 people who have been hospitalized at some point during their illness.
+The total number of people currently hospitalized from the county is not available.

 Faribault County reported 14 new lab-confirmed cases and has now had 693 total cases; Mower County had 26 new lab-confirmed cases and has had 2,946 total cases; Steele County had 20 new lab-confirmed cases and has had 2,250 total cases; and Waseca County had 14 new lab-confirmed cases and has had 1,489 total cases.